 \subsection{Contributions to the relaxation rate}

 The opposite-spin admixtures, responsible here for most of the relaxation rate, may have multiple sources.
 For the case of relaxation within the Zeeman doublet, in large unstrained gate-defined QDs, the admixtures were found to originate mainly from the Dresselhaus spin-orbit interaction \cite{KhaetskiiPRB2001}.
-This is also the main reason for the spin-flip that accompanies electron $p\mathbin{\to}s$ orbital relaxation in such kind of QDs \cite{KhaetskiiPRB2000}.
-On the other hand, in smaller self-assembled dots like those considered here, almost entire rate was identified to originate from shear-strain-induced couplings between the conduction band and valence bands (via $H_\mr{6c8v}$ and $H_{6c7v}$ Hamiltonian blocks) as well as among the valence bands through terms proportional to the $d_v$ deformation potential in $H_\mr{8v8v}$ and $H_\mr{8v7v}$.
-In the picture of effective description for conduction band, both these contributions turned out to have the form of a strain-induced correction to the electron Land{\'e} tensor, which is known from literature \cite{VanVleckPR1940,RothPR1960}.
+This is also the main reason for the spin-flip that accompanies electron $p\mathbin{\to}s$ orbital relaxation in such a kind of QDs \cite{KhaetskiiPRB2000}.
+On the other hand, in smaller self-assembled dots like those considered here, almost the entire rate was identified to originate from shear-strain-induced couplings between the conduction band and valence bands (via $H_{\mr{6c8v}}$ and $H_{6c7v}$ Hamiltonian blocks) as well as among the valence bands through terms proportional to the $d_v$ deformation potential in $H_{\mr{8v8v}}$ and $H_{\mr{8v7v}}$.
+In the effective description (model) for the conduction band, both these contributions turned out to have the form of a strain-induced correction to the electron Land{\'e} tensor, which is known from literature \cite{VanVleckPR1940,RothPR1960}.
 To find sources of spin-mixing admixtures in the case of tunneling transition, we plot in \figref{sf-rel-admix-B} the magnetic-field dependence of relative relaxation rates due to the admixture mechanism.
-Apart from the total rate, we show also the contribution due to various couplings calculated by disabling all the respective matrix elements in the Hamiltonian but the one in question.
-One may notice that all the rates are non-vanishing at $B\mathbin{\to}0$, with the pronounced domination of the Desselhus spin-orbit interaction in a wide range of fields up to $B\mathbin{=}\SI{\sim 15}{\tesla}$.
-Via fitting with $aB^m+c$, we find an exponent of $m=2$ which, along with the order of magnitude of $\widetilde{\varGamma}_{\upa\doa}$, is in agreement with the recent perturbative calculation concerning this channel \cite{GawelczykSST2017}.
-At higher fields, the Dresselhaus contribution is surpassed by those arising from shear-strain-induced couplings between the conduction and valence bands and among the latter (dashed and dotted lines, respectively), which are those mechanisms that were found to dominate in the case of relaxation in the Zeeman doublet \cite{MielnikPyszczorskiPRB2018}.
-As both have the effective form of corrections to the electron Land{\'e} tensor their stronger scaling with $B$ is reasonable.
-We need to stress out here that there are some residual spin-mixing terms that cannot be explicitly turned off in our calculation.
-These, containing mainly the Rashba spin-orbit coupling due to structural asymmetry, alone give rise to the rate plotted with a thin gray line labeled as ,,base''.
-Since this, each of the rates obtained for the other mechanisms carries such an implicit contribution.
-While it is negligible for the Dresselhaus-induced dominant rate, it may be at least partially responsible for the values of others at $B\mathbin{\to}0$.
-This would be again in agreement with the interpretation of the shear-strain-induced contribution in terms of effective corrections to the $g$-factor, in view of which their impact should vanish at $B\mathbin{\to}0$.
+Apart from the total rate, we also show contributions due to various couplings calculated by disabling all the respective matrix elements in the Hamiltonian except the one in question.
+One may notice that all the rates are non-vanishing at $B\mathbin{\to}0$ with the pronounced predominance of the Desselhus spin-orbit interaction in a wide range of fields up to $B=\SI{\sim 15}{\tesla}$.
+Via fitting with $aB^m+c$, we find an exponent of $m=2$, which, along with the order of magnitude of $\widetilde{\varGamma}_{\upa\doa}$, is in agreement with our recent perturbative calculation concerning this channel \cite{GawelczykSST2017}.
+At higher fields, the Dresselhaus contribution is surpassed by others, mainly those arising from shear-strain-induced couplings between the conduction and valence bands and among the latter (dashed and dotted lines, respectively).
+These are the same mechanisms that were found to dominate in the case of relaxation in the Zeeman doublet \cite{MielnikPyszczorskiPRB2018}.
+As both these strain-induced contributions have the effective form of corrections to the electron Land{\'e} tensor, their stronger scaling with the magnetic field is reasonable.
+Thus, the main difference compared to spin relaxation in a single QD is the strong zero-field contribution arising from the Dresselhaus spin-orbit interaction, which is absent in the relaxation within the Zeeman doublet.
+Among the $B$-dependent effects, i.e., after subtracting the zero-field values, strain-induced components are dominant.
+This is similar to the Zeeman doublet case.
+Here, it is even more pronounced than for a single QD due to the enhancement resulting from more delocalized electron wave functions (forming the bonding and antibonding states in the molecule), which thus penetrate more into the material interface, where shear strain is the highest.